 - Swollen appearance and cotton-like lesions on the body.

 - Exophthalmia or swollen popped eyes.

 Fish diseases can be introduced by adding new fish, poor water quality, live food, invertebrates, or equipment used in the system.
 Fish also carry bacteria, viruses, fungi, and parasites like other animals.Though not all these bacteria are harmful, some of these microorganisms, called pathogens, can potentially cause fish diseases.

 The following factors can cause fish disease in your aquaponics system.

 - Fish stress

 - A poor or unbalanced diet

-- Equipment used in the system is not suitable for the fish
+- The equipment used in the system is not suitable for the fish.

 Common Fish Diseases

 1. Fish Fungus